 A scene from film "Wedding Dress" [Road Pictures]

 Simply told, film "Wedding Dress" is about a mother who will soon die and her young daughter.
-But the movie itself is not as simple or cold-hearted as it was just said -- the process of how Go-eun, played by actress Song Yoon-ah and Sorah, by child actor Kim Hyang-ki, are shown spending their remaining time together is sad enough to dry up the viewer's tear ducts.
+But the movie itself is not as simple or cold-hearted as it was just said -- the process of how Go-eun, played by actress Song Yoon-ah and Sorah, by child actor Kim Hyang-gi, are shown spending their remaining time together is sad enough to dry up the viewer's tear ducts.
 Wedding dress designer Go-eun, who had worked so hard her whole life that she had never packed her daughter's lunchbox before, is diagnosed with stomach cancer one day.
 When she dies, Sorah will be left alone because her dad passed away much earlier.
 So Go-woon packs a lunchbox all night long and takes Sorah to the beach to give her daughter memories to cherish after she dies.
 She also starts making a wedding dress that Sorah will wear one day.
 But Go-woon's body becomes too fragile and collapses before she completes the wedding dress.

 Anticipation Quotient: 5